We are always amazed that it is so hard to find answers to the 3 most basic and commonly asked questions about adoption:

-Adoptions from foster care are increasing.
-The most recent and comprehensive breakdown of the number of adoptions from foster care is the AFCARS report by the US Department of Health and Human Services Children’s Bureau.
-For 2019 (the most recent year from which the data has been reported), the number of children adopted with public child welfare agency involvement was 66,035.
-That represents an increase from 62,997 in FY 2018.
+Adoptions from foster care have declined recently.
+The most recent and comprehensive breakdown of the number of adoptions from foster care is the annual AFCARS report #28 by the US Department of Health and Human Services Children’s Bureau.

-How Much Does It Cost to Adopt from Foster Care and How Long Does It Take in 2020?
+How Much Does It Cost to Adopt from Foster Care and How Long Did It Take in 2020?

-To learn more about how to adopt a child from foster care check out Creating a Family’s extensive resources on foster care adoption and 25 Factors to Consider When Adopting from Foster Care.
+To learn more about how to adopt a child from foster care check out CreatingaFamily.org’s extensive resources on foster care adoption.

-The bottom line is that it cost very little to adopt a child from foster care—anywhere from free to about $2,500.
-In addition to the low cost, families who adopt from foster care are also eligible for the full federal Adoption Tax Credit even if they do not have adoption expenses.
+The bottom line is that it cost very little to adopt a child from the U.S. foster care system – anywhere from free to about $2,500.
+In addition to the low cost, families who adopt from foster care are also eligible for the full federal Adoption Tax Credit, even if they do not have adoption expenses.

-You can take our online Adoption Tax Credit 2019 course for a complete overview of how you can claim it for foster care adoption.
+You can take CreatingaFamilyEd.org’s Adoption Tax Credit 2021 online course for a complete overview of how you can claim it for foster care adoption.
 We also offer 10 Tips for Claiming the Adoption Tax Credit and How to Best Use the Adoption Tax Credit for more help with adoption from foster care.

 About 60% of families seeking to adopt from foster care are matched within one year.
 The length of time that families wait is usually related to how many restrictions they place on the type of child that they want to adopt (age, special needs, race).

-- Adoption and Foster Care Analysis and Reporting System (AFCARS) – FY 2019 data
+- Adoption and Foster Care Analysis and Reporting System – AFCARS No. 28 – FY 2020 data

-- FY 2019 Annual Report on Intercountry Adoption– Again, full of numbers, graphs, and charts to make the data geeks happy.
+- FY 2020 Annual Report on Intercountry Adoption– A report by the US State Department, full of numbers, graphs, and charts to make the data geeks happy.